How To Become An Insurance Adjuster In Wyoming

 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.
 When you arrive at the exam location you must have a photo ID any other documents that the testing facility has asked you to bring.

-Wyoming offers a Property and Casualty Adjuster line, and a Crop Adjuster line.
+Wyoming offers Property and Casualty Adjuster line and Crop Adjuster line.

 - The Property and Casualty Adjuster license exam consists of one hundred (100) questions, and you have two hours (2:00) to complete it.